ARKANSASPUBLIC WATER SYSTEMS PHASE 2 PFAS SETTLEMENT

 Arizona municipalities have the opportunity to access vital funding through Phase 2 of the national PFAS settlement.

 PFAS chemicals are widely used across various industries, including firefighting foam (aqueous film-forming foam), food packaging, and other everyday products.
-Over time, these harmful chemicals have seeped into drinking water systems, contaminated groundwater, and even private drinking water wells throughout Arkansas.
-Exposure to PFAS compounds has been linked to adverse health effects, including kidney cancer and other serious health problems.
+Over time, these harmful chemicals have seeped into drinking water supplies, contaminated groundwater, and even private drinking water wells throughout Arkansas.

 Public water systems in Arizona must act now to secure financial support for PFAS water treatment and infrastructure upgrades